ecurry15/CF-Azuki-Import-Export-Incident-Response/README.md

 <img width="1873" height="415" alt="Q10" src="https://github.com/user-attachments/assets/a0be21a6-3921-46fd-9e70-aad9a5c24ced" />

 ---
-##  Flag 12 & 13 – Identify the filename of the credential dumping tool and the module used to extract logon passwords
+## :triangular_flag_on_post: Flag 12 & 13 – Identify the filename of the credential dumping tool and the module used to extract logon passwords

 **Finding**: The attacker abused `certutil.exe` again to download the credential-harvesting tool `Mimikatz` from `http[:]//78[.]141[.]196[.]6[:]8080/` to the created file `mm.exe` at `2025-11-19T19:07:22.8551193Z`.
 They then used the extraction module `sekurlsa::logonpasswords` to extract logon passwords from memory at `2025-11-19T19:08:26.2804285Z`.